pintop9/k8s-openldap/README.md

 ## Authentication and MFA Enrollment

-After both deployment and configuration scripts have run successfully, you can test the authentication flow.
+After both deployment and configuration scripts have run successfully, you can test the authentication flow with our intelligent Python CLI script.

 1.  **Start `kubectl port-forward` (in a NEW, separate terminal and leave it running):**
     ```bash